We use cookies to make sure you get the best experience.

 A manager can then read the response and monitor the performance of the representative.

 The healthcare industry must adhere to HIPAA protocols to maintain patient confidentiality.
-It is crucial for healthcare contact centers to comply with these regulations to avoid legal penalties and protect their reputation.
+It is crucial for a healthcare call center to comply with these regulations to avoid legal penalties and protect their reputation.

 Furthermore, allegations of disobeying HIPAA can ruin the image.
-No patient wants to visit such a health facility that has been accused of malpractices and data theft.
+No patient wants to visit such a health facility that has been accused of malpractice and data theft.

 That is why every staff member of a contact center should know about the rules and regulations.